HHS/TANF-app/docs/Technical-Documentation/tech-memos/fra-schema-and-fields/fra-schema-and-fields.md

 ## Summary
 This technical memorandum provides a set of suggestions to further abstract the `RowSchema` and `Field` classes to better support the introduction of the FRA datafile type and the parser refactor.
 This memo highlights key areas in the `Field` and `RowSchema` classes that are not generic and should be moved down an inheritance hierarchy thus introducing the need for better interfaces for both classes.

-## Out of Scope
-Call out what is out of scope for this technical memorandum and should be considered in a different technical memorandum.

 ## Method/Design

 ### Abstracting the Line